Wind turbines, solar panels, home battery storage - if it's discussion about renewable energy you're after, you'll find it here.

 In an AC coupled system, the solar panels connect directly to an MPPT solar (grid-tied) inverter, and the resultant 240 volt AC current is used to charge the battery, power the home or export to the grid.
-A second inverter, connected to the battery, is used to power the household when solar energy is not available, such as at night time.
+Another inverter, called a battery inverter, connected directly to the battery, is used to power the household when solar energy is not available, such as at night time.

 The first important thing to know about inverters designed to connect to the grid is that they must be able to synchronise their output to both the grid voltage and the grid frequency of 50 cycles per second (50 Hz).
 The second vital point is that if the grid is down, they must stop working in order to protect any power workers who might be working on the grid.
 To do this, solar inverters look for a 240 volt 50 Hz AC grid voltage and frequency on their output side before switching on.
 A DC coupled system can just isolate itself from the grid and keep working because the panels are connected via DC to the battery charger and battery.
 However, an AC coupled system will only produce solar energy to charge the battery if the solar inverter can see the required 240 volts and 50 Hz frequency at its output.
 This is normally provided by the grid, but if the grid is out, this voltage must come from the battery inverter.
 The problem arises when the battery runs down and shuts off to protect itself.
 The solar inverter then can’t operate because it can’t see a 50 Hz voltage with which to synchronise from either the grid, or the battery inverter, and so it can’t restart until the grid becomes live again.
 Therefore, in an AC coupled system with backup circuitry, all you get is most of what’s in the battery at the time of the outage, and from then on, your solar is useless.
 You have all those panels and no way to utilise them.